-- 1. On 17 February 2020, the Facilitator of the ATT Working Group on Effective Treaty Implementation (WGETI) Sub-working Group on Articles 6&7, Ambassador Ignacio SÁNCHEZ DE LERÍN of Spain, circulated a Methodology Template for Unpacking Key Concepts in Articles 6&7 of the Arms Trade Treaty to all ATT States Parties, and invited them to complete the template on a voluntary basis by inserting an explanation of their approach to the interpretation of each concept listed in the template. - 2.
-The aim of the exercise was to provide a picture of how States Parties approach the implementation of the Treaty and to give an overview of national practices with respect to the interpretation of key concepts in Articles 6&7.
+1. On 17 February 2020, the Facilitator of the ATT Working Group on Effective Treaty Implementation (WGETI) Sub-working Group on Articles 6&7, Ambassador Ignacio SÁNCHEZ DE LERÍN of Spain, circulated a Methodology Template for Unpacking Key Concepts in Articles 6&7 of the Arms Trade Treaty to all ATT States Parties, and invited them to complete the template on a voluntary basis by inserting an explanation of their approach to the interpretation of each concept listed in the template.

+2. The aim of the exercise was to provide a picture of how States Parties approach the implementation of the Treaty and to give an overview of national practices with respect to the interpretation of key concepts in Articles 6&7.
 It was hoped that this, in turn, may help States Parties that are in the process of establishing their export control systems in accordance with their ATT commitments, to identify options for approaching the interpretation and application of these concepts in their national practice.
-The exercise was not intended to prescribe, create new norms and standards or establish an agreement on a single interpretation of key concepts, nor to reinterpret established definitions. - 3.
-The exercise received contributions from twenty (20) States Parties, one regional organization (the European Union) and three non-governmental organizations.
+The exercise was not intended to prescribe, create new norms and standards or establish an agreement on a single interpretation of key concepts, nor to reinterpret established definitions.

+3. The exercise received contributions from twenty (20) States Parties, one regional organization (the European Union) and three non-governmental organizations.
+In addition, inputs were also received from States during the plenary discussions that took place on the draft Chapter.
 The inputs received during the exercise are summarized in this chapter, and references made to legal instruments and concepts by respondents have been elaborated to give readers a fuller picture and better understanding of some of the jurisprudence and ongoing legal discussions which surround some of these key concepts.
 These key concepts are further explored in more detail in the relevant chapters of this Voluntary Guide.